dfelinto/blender-manual/manual/compositing/types/groups.rst

 ===========

 Adds a group input node, this serves as a convenient way to re-add the input node in case it is accidentally deleted.
-Note, groups can only have one input/output, if more than one is added they are essentially duplicates of each other.
+Note, groups can only have one input, if more than one is added they are duplicates of each other.

 Group Output
 ============

 Adds a group output node, this serves as a convenient way to re-add the output node in case it is accidentally deleted.
-Note, groups can only have one input/output, if more than one is added they are essentially duplicates of each other.
+Note, groups can only have one output, if more than one is added they are duplicates of each other.

 Node Groups